Private dance lessons are the most efficient one-on-one learning experience.

 You should also be aware that each count matches up with one step in dances like Waltz, Viennese Waltz and Merengue.

-You may try to figure out which culture this tune belongs to Latin (South American), European or North American.
+You may try to figure out which culture this tune belongs to: Latin (South American), European or North American.
 Even the name of the performer can become a hint.

 For instance, Frank Sinatra and Michael Buble’s repertoires mostly match the Foxtrot and Quick-Step.
-Elvis Presley and James Brown would usually go with Jive, East and West Coast Swing.
+Elvis Presley and James Brown usually go with Jive, East and West Coast Swing.

 When it comes to European music, you should pay attention to the mood and rhythm.
 Romantic, slow music that gives you a feeling of a pendulum swing motion would be a perfect Slow Waltz tune, and if the rhythm is somewhat faster, you may want to attempt a Viennese Waltz.